 The major dropped me off in a dimly lit hanger that had been hastily converted into a large aquarium about the size of a small round swimming pool about 8 feet deep.
 He left me in the care of the lieutenant on duty for my instructions.
 I was amused to find that the lieutenant was a woman.
 I could understand the reasoning for having a woman in charge.
 “What did they tell you about her?” she asked.

 I did not reply right away.
 Instead, I walked over to the tank to observe the mermaid.
 The mermaid fled to the other side of the tank as I approached.
 “Where is her jewelry?”
 I asked.

-“Lieutenant what is it you know about her beyond she is supper strong and has razor sharp teeth?”
-I asked still ignoring her question.
+“Lieutenant, what is it you know about her beyond she is super strong and has razor-

 “Not much beyond they can exist out of water for long periods of time,” she replied.